 SB MIN 305 3 Credits*

 Course Instructor and Meeting Times:

-Instructors: Over half a dozen veteran ministry leaders from Israel and the Middle East: a worker in Lebanon, Dr Petra Heldt, Jonathan Miles, Danny Kopp, Baruch Brian Kvasnica, David Pileggi, Jeffrey Hoops, a worker in Turkey, and others.
+Instructors: Ten veteran ministry leaders from Israel and the Middle East: a worker in Lebanon, Joel Goldberg, Dr Petra Heldt, Danny Kopp, Jonathan Miles, David Pileggi, Dr. Ray Register, a worker in Turkey and Kurdistan, and another worker.

-This 12-week course commences on Tues March 8th, 2022 and will finish at the end of May 2022 and is planned to consist of 10 online lectures – each being two academic hours long.
+This 12-week course commences on Tuesday March 8th, 2022 and will finish at the end of May 2022 and is planned to consist of 10 video lectures – each being two academic hours long.
 These lectures will be posted weekly to be viewed at the student’s leisure during that week.
-The 12 weekly live online sessions are intended to summarize and allow for discussion with questions and answers.
+The 12 weekly live online sessions, on Tuesdays between 19:30 to 20:30 Israel time, are intended to summarize and allow for discussion with questions and answers.